Samir-Kesare/OpsTree-Ansible/roles/Frontend_node_exp/Readme.md

 ### vars file (main.yml)

-This YAML configuration sets parameters for the Node Exporter and Salary monitoring.
+This YAML configuration sets parameters for the Node Exporter and Frontend monitoring.
 It specifies the Node Exporter version, installation directory, listening address, telemetry path, and URL for downloading the Node Exporter binary.

 <details>
 <summary> Click here to see main.yml file</summary>